The Apprentice: Memoirs of a Chinese geisha wannabe in Japan

 Rinka herself still has many years of apprenticeship to go.
 Her ultimate goal is to take her geisha skills back to China.

-“Now, I have to practice hard so in the future I can realize my dream of opening a fine Japanese inn in China to help Chinese people better understand Japanese tradition,” she said.
+“Now, I have to practise hard so in the future I can realise my dream of opening a fine Japanese inn in China to help Chinese people better understand Japanese tradition,” she said.